viratvijay143/s2lk/readme.md

 ## 🚀 Heroku Deployment

-Click the button below to easily deploy **Yukki Music Bot** on Heroku!
+Click the button below to easily deploy **Dns Music Bot** on Heroku!

 > If you encounter an error during app creation, try forking the repository first.